Aleuts: After contact with Russia

-After the arrival of Russian Orthodox missionaries in the late 18th century, many Aleuts became Christian.
+Russian Orthodox missionaries arrived in Kodiak in 1794.
+Many Aleuts became Christian.
 Of the numerous Russian Orthodox congregations in Alaska, most are majority Alaska Native or Native Alaskan in ethnicity.
 One of the earliest Christian martyrs in North America was Saint Peter the Aleut.

 Russian traders "took Aleut women and children hostage" to force Aleut men to hunt foxes and sea otters so the Russians could have their pelts, and often additionally enslaved Aleut men.